Musealo/capstone-project/README.md

 - You can create a room,
 - invite your friends to it,
-- ask questions and with 4 possible answers
+- ask questions with 4 possible answers
 - see how many questions every user got right